 The rules and regulations with respect to all braces are the same.
 Itemized below is a list of guidelines and restrictions for evaluating the legality of special equipment including braces.
 It is important to remember the regulations are as important for the wrestler wearing the brace as much as they are for the opponent.
 All braces fall under the special equipment rules (4-3-1 thru 4-3-6).
 Often a neoprene sleeve is enough to help knee issue stay snug and keep the knees warm though competition.
-A neoprene sleeve without a hole in the front (for safety with fingers sliding in) usually will suffice.
+A neoprene sleeve (within mid-calf to mid-thigh length) without a hole (for safety mitigating fingers sliding in) usually will suffice.